seerajakonnur/seerajakonnur/README.md

 - 👋 Hi, I’m @seerajakonnur
-- 👀 I’m interested in computational biology. machine learning and AI
+- 👀 I’m interested in computational biology, machine learning and AI
-- 🌱 I’m currently finishing MSc in Applied statistical modelling and health informatics at King's college London.
+- 🌱 I graduated with MSc in Applied statistical modelling and health informatics at King's college London.
 I have previously studied bioinformatics and microbiology.
 -
 -